abadri/GTINGenerator/README.md

 Returns a random GTIN-14 with vaild check valid

-### gtin.calCulateCheckDigit(num)
+### gtin.calCulateCheckDigit("0441757123021")

-Returns calculated check digit for the number provided.
+Returns calculated check digit for the number provided in string format.
 Throws error if the argument is not a valid number.